adderbyte/GYM_XPLANE_ML/FlightDataVizDashBoard/Readme.md

-`Register on cesium to get a token.
+`Register on cesium.org to get a token.
 Use the token in the html file as the defaultAccessToken`